kyasu1/ql-label/README.md

 ### Serial Number and Model

-You need the model type and the serial number of your printer to use.
-You can check them by insepcting your USB ports by `lsusb -v`, which will show something like follows, then note the `iProduct` and `iSerial` field values.
+You can inspect USB ports by `lsusb -v` which will show something like follows where `iProduct` and `iSerial` are what we need.

 ```
 Bus 001 Device 003: ID 04f9:209b Brother Industries, Ltd